History and Statistics of “Study Drugs”

 Prescriptions stimulants are legal substances that have legitimate medical use.
 However, despite the rather cavalier attitude demonstrated by many young people regarding the possession and distribution of study drugs, all of the common prescription stimulants are designated as Schedule II controlled substances by the DEA.
 This classification indicates that there are accepted medical uses for these drugs, but also a high potential for abuse and dependence.

-Legal Penalties of Abusing Stimulants
+Legal Penalties for Abusing Stimulants

-Because they are controlled substances, people who handle or distribute prescription stimulants, such as physicians, pharmacists, and researchers, must obtain government licenses and keep meticulous records for law-enforcement review.
+Because they are controlled substances, people who handle or distribute prescription stimulants, such as physicians, pharmacists, and researchers, must obtain government licenses and keep meticulous records for law enforcement review.
 For the general public, possession without a valid prescription is strictly prohibited.

-- The federal penalty for a 1st offense of possession, even 1 pill, can be up to 1 year in prison, a $1000 fine, or both, with escalating penalties for subsequent offenses.
+- The federal penalty for a 1st offense of possession, even of 1 pill, can be up to 1 year in prison, a $1000 fine, or both, with escalating penalties for subsequent offenses.

 - In addition, a charge of distributing drugs in or near schools and colleges could double distribution penalties.